smithy-lang/smithy/2.0/_sources/spec/selectors.rst.txt

 ----------------------------

 A :token:`forward undirected neighbor <selectors:SelectorForwardUndirectedNeighbor>`
-(``>``) yields every shape that is connected to the current shape.
+(``>``) yields every shape referred to by the current shape.
 For example, the following selector matches the key and value members of every map:

 .. code-block:: none